SaaS Management

 The scale of SaaS wastage

-In the context of an exponential increase in SaaS adoption, there are some alarming figures regarding SaaS wastage.
+In the context of an exponential increase in SaaS adoption and SaaS subscription management, there are some alarming figures regarding SaaS wastage.
 We estimate that a third of all software spending goes entirely to waste within the average organization.
 If current market projections are accurate, this amounts to a staggering $77 billion worldwide.

 It’s hard to fathom how this could be possible, but much of this waste can be attributed to the absence of sufficient SaaS management processes.
 When these processes aren’t in place, the potential for SaaS sprawl and shadow IT to spread increases significantly.